AshiteshSingh/AshiteshSingh/README.md

 Ashitesh Singh
-AI Enthusiast | Open Source Contributor
+AI Enthusiast And Reverse Engineer | Open Source Contributor

-Specializing in x64 Assembly (Reverse Engineering), Python, and Machine Learning APIs.
+Specializing in x64 Assembly (Reverse Engineering), Python, and Machine Learning .
 Currently focused on Generative AI using LangChain and DeepSeek, while recently contributed to TensorFlow.

 Here are some of the technologies I work with: